Welcome

 Use hyphens instead of spaces in the narrative name.
 The date at the beginning is important because Jekyll uses it to organise posts.

-5. Paste the template contents into the new file and fill in the front matter.
+5. Paste the template contents into the editor area, then fill in the front matter fields.

 3.2 Headers and Section Titles